craigktreasure/SlnUp/README.md

 ```

 In the case of `2022`, the tool will use the latest known version information
 it knows for that version.
-The tool would then to update the solution file
+The tool would then update the solution file
 header with the following:

 ```text